 Kids enjoy freedom.
 Well, who doesn’t?
 It is just that we need to give them some breathing space and let them spread their wings.
 This is what I call practical parenting.

-What steps do you take to ensure that your kids are independent?
+What steps do you take to raise an independent child?
 Feel free to share here.